 Sample Peer Mentor Job Description (Residential-based)

 The peer mentor is a student staff member who provides leadership in the XXX Learning Community.
 Mentors assist in achieving the goals of the program which are (list program goals).
-XXX Learning Community is a Fall semester program.
-25 first-year men and women from all majors in (your college) may participate.
+XXX Learning Community is a fall-only/year-long program.
+Twenty-five first-year students from (major/s) in (your college) may participate.
 Each mentor will help (#) of these new students in making the transition to college life.

-The peer mentor job is a live-in staff position, which requires that the mentor live on the same house as participants in the program.
-The Peer Mentor and the RA/CA are key staff members who work together to develop a community conducive to student success by encouraging positive behaviors and addressing behaviors that are detrimental to the individual and/or community.
+The Peer Mentor job is a live-in staff position, which requires that the Mentor live in the same house as participants in the program.
+The Peer Mentor and the Community Advisor (CA) are key staff members who work together to develop a community conducive to student success by encouraging positive behaviors and addressing behaviors that are detrimental to the individual and/or community.
 Like all residents, the Peer Mentor must support the Department of Residence policies and has a responsibility as a citizen/house member to challenge negative behaviors.

 For consideration, candidates must possess the following qualifications: